sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * helps you automatically write code from templates
         * I know litte about snippets, never used them much
             * too lazy to learn how to use them
-        * the kids seem to go fuckign nuts about them
+        * the kids seem to go fucking nuts about them
         * I kind of like to type shit out
             * kind of relaxing